autumn-info-442a/Homework1/Homework2.md

 * **Pre-Made Messages**
   - Displays messages based on which radio buttons are selected in **Set Messages**
+  - Messages are in a fixed table that the user can scroll through (if contents exceed fixed size)
   - Each message has a radio button "Show" with default state of selected.
 User can select/deselect the button to control whether a premade message shows or not

 * **Custom Messages**
   - Displays messages based on saved custom messages entered in **Set Messages**
+  - Messages are in a fixed table that the user can scroll through (if contents exceed fixed size)
   - User can edit message by clicking on pencil icon, or delete from message pool by clicking on x icon